 Brownie sundae is a delightful dessert that combines the rich, fudgy texture of brownies with the creamy goodness of sundae.
 This indulgent treat typically features a warm brownie as the base, topped with a scoop of ice cream, and generously drizzled with sauces like hot fudge and caramel.

-When you take a bite of a brownie sundae, you experience a delightful contrast between temperatures and textures:
+When you take a bite of a brownie sundae, you experience a delightful contrast between temperatures and textures.
+The warm brownie with cold ice cream, the sweetness of the ice cream with the bitter flavor of the chocolate brownie, and the soft brownie with crunchy ice cream toppings.

 Everything creates an extraordinary dessert experience.
 Here’s how to make the chocolate brownie sundae: